How to Create a PSR-4 Structure WordPress Plugin

 Passing WordPress coding standards

-As seen in the above screenshot, WordPress coding standards do not like the PSR-4 structure we have setup.
-Let’s tell WordPress to ignore this requirement.
+As shown in the above screenshot, WordPress coding standards do not 100% agree with the PSR-4 structure we have created.
+It assumes a filename such as: class-fauxpress.php.

 <rule ref="WordPress-Core">